Error Reference

 cannot use 'command' with 'issues' in the same workflowCause: The workflow specifies both a command: trigger and a conflicting event like issues, issue_comment, pull_request, or pull_request_review_comment.
 Command triggers automatically handle these events internally.

 Solution: Remove the conflicting event trigger.
-The command: configuration already includes support for these events:
+The command: configuration automatically handles these events.
+To restrict to specific events, use the events: field within the command configuration.

 Section titled “Strict Mode Network Configuration Required”Error Message: